cailo/server-guardian/README.md

 `--watch-services` 1 to enable or 0 to disable the services failed alert

 `--watch-hard-disk` 1 to enable or 0 to disable the hard disk free space alert

+`--watch-apache2` 1 to enable or 0 to disable the services failed alert

+`--watch-postgresql` 1 to enable or 0 to disable the services failed alert

+`--url` URL used by curl to check apache2 service

+`--pg_host` Host to check postgresql service

+`--pg_database` Database to check postgresql service

+`--pg_port` Port to check postgresql service

+`--pg_user` User to check postgresql service

 `--cpu-warning-level`
 - **high**: to receive an alert if the load average of last minute is greater than cpu core number.